 This flexibility in the modern work environment means that students are largely freed from the former pressure of having to choose a particular mix of subjects which would either ‘make or break’ their career path forever.
 Instead, we recommend that students choose subjects which will, on the basis of their own interests and abilities, maximise their opportunities in terms of entry into higher vocational education.

 Planned career paths should not be ignored entirely, of course, and students are advised to consult the Careers Advisor to ensure they don’t miss out on crucial prerequisites.
 English remains essential, no matter what pathway a student chooses, and all Year 11 students must choose two units of an English course.
-Christian studies is also continued through Years 11 and 12, in keeping with the College’s focus on a Christian education.
+Christian studies or Studies of Religion (1 or 2 units) are also continued through Years 11 and 12, in keeping with the College’s focus on a Christian education.